Analysis of magnesium isotopes (LG-SIMS)

-Simultaneous detection provides key advantages for this type of analysis (optimized precision, better useful yield, higher analysis throughput...)
-The IMS 1280-HR multicollector system is renowned for its field-proven reliability.
-Its 5 movable collector units cover a large mass range, from Lithium to Uranium isotopes, while its state-of-the-art detectors provide excellent stability with low background.
-What's more, the magnet pole piece of the CAMECA large geometry ion microprobe has been completely redesigned in order to minimize off-axis aberrations and to improve peak shape in multicollection mode.
-The IMS 1280-HR is therefore now equipped with an even more powerful parallel detection system.
+The simultaneous detection system available on the large-geometry SIMS provides key advantages for the analysis of Mg isotopes (optimized precision, better useful yield, higher analysis throughput...)
+Its multicollector system is renowned for its field-proven reliability.
+Its five movable collector units cover a large mass range, from Lithium to Uranium isotopes, while its state-of-the-art detectors, Electron Multiplier or Faraday cup, provide excellent stability with low background.

 Magnesium isotopic analysis in Olivine